 10 ISOBEL PROSSER (1835-1852), born at Fintray on 5 November 1835 and baptized on 7 December.
 She was staying with her grandmother on Census night in 1841.
 She died on 23 September 1852.

-11 ROBERT PROSSER (1837-18??), born at Fintray on 30 October 1837 and baptized on 5 December.
-He does not appear in the 1841 census, so perhaps died in infancy.
+11 ROBERT PROSSER (1837-1846), born at Fintray on 30 October 1837 and baptized on 5 December.
+He died on 16 January 1846, and was buried at Fintray.

 12 WILLIAM LESLIE PROSSER (1839-??), born at Fintray on 27 July 1839 and baptized on 17 August.
 On 31 August 1861, he married Jessie Berry, from Aberdeen at Fintray.
 In 1881, he was crofting ten acres at Hill of Corksie, Cluny, and living with two children: